Whether you’re an incoming freshman, a senior about to graduate with your college

 achieve your academic goals at the University of South Carolina.

-Academic Advising is provided by your academic college/school.
+Advising is provided by your academic college/school.
+You must meet with your assigned

-Remember: you must meet with you assigned academic advisor each semester before you can register
+academic advisor each semester before you can register for classes.

 STAY on Course